wimpysworld/obs-studio-portable/README.md

 ### Multiple OBS Studio Portable instances in Distrobox

 Should you require multiple instances of OBS Studio, each with its own configuration, follow the steps above to get OBS Studio Portable running in Distrobox.
-Then, extract the OBS Studio tarball into a different directory in your home directory on the host and launch it using the `./obs-portable` launcher.
+Then, extract the OBS Studio tarball into a different directory in your home directory on the host.
 For example:

 ```bash